 Allow for the cookies to cool down before removing them from the baking sheet.

-Why not serve these delicious cookies alongside a delicious drink, such as Almond Milk Tea?
+Why not serve these delicious cookies alongside a delicious drink, such as a tasty Vanilla Matcha Latte or homemade Almond Milk Tea?
 It's perfect for dipping!

 Top Tips for perfect cookies